-Smoke alarms designed specifically for people who are deaf or hard of hearing are available, contact the Merseyside Fire and Rescue Service on 0800 731 5958 to discuss your options.
+Heat/smoke detectors designed specifically for people who are deaf or hard of hearing are available, contact the Merseyside Fire and Rescue Service on 0800 731 5958 to discuss your options.

 What to do if there is a fire

 Domestic house or flat (i.e. not contained within a purpose-built block)